opdev1004/saveCategoryBasedFeed/README.md

 ## Requirements:
 1. Web server: There's nothing free!
 At least this script is free.
-2. PHP in Web server: Only testing and debugging in 7.1xx therefore better go with the same version however it wouldn't really make a problem with other versions.
+2. PHP in Web server: Only testing and debugging in 7.1xx therefore it is better to be the same version however it wouldn't really make a problem with other versions.

 ## Setting up:
 1. Change blog address in savecbf.php file.